basil00/PseudoNode/README.md

 * PseudoNode *does not require the blockchain to be downloaded*.
 * PseudoNode can "sync" with the network in seconds.
 * PseudoNode supports multiple cryptocurrencies that are bitcoin derivatives.
-  Currently supported are testnet, litecoin, paycoin and flappycoin.
+  Currently supported are testnet, litecoin, dogecoin, paycoin and flappycoin.
   It is reasonably trivial to extend the implementation to support more currencies.
 * PseudoNode is *not* a wallet (cannot be used to store coins).
 * PseudoNode uses no disk space (sans the executable), negligible RAM, and negligible CPU time.
 PseudoNode consumes about the same network resources